Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Algorithms

-Without acceleration (\ie with $\alpha_t=0$, for all $t \in \N$), the proximal gradient method (as well as its two \replace{children}{special cases}) has the asset to be a descent method: at each iteration, the objective function monotonically decreases, meaning that $(g+h)(x_{t+1}) \le (g+h)(x_t)$, with convergence rate at least $O(1/t)$ ($O(1/t^2)$ with Nesterov's acceleration).
-In particular, this is true when mi\-ni\-mi\-zing a single convex and lower semi-continuous function $h \colon \R^d \to \R$, even if it is not differentiable.
+The proximal gradient method (as well as its two special cases) has the asset to be a descent method: at each iteration, the objective function monotonically decreases, meaning that $(g+h)(x_{t+1}) \le (g+h)(x_t)$, with convergence rate $O(1/t)$.
+In particular, this is true when minimizing a single convex and lower semi-continuous function $h \colon \R^d \to \R$, even if it is not differentiable, with the iteration given in Equation~\eqref{equ:proximal_iteration}.

 This has to be put in contrast with the subgradient method: